caleb531/sw-update-manager/README.md

 If you'd like to stop SW Update Manager from reloading the page automatically when calling `update()`, set `reloadOnUpdate` to `false`.
-You can do this on initialization on the update manager, or afterwards.
+You can do this on initialization of the update manager, or anytime afterwards.

 ```js
 this.updateManager = new SWUpdateManager(serviceWorker, {